 Hounslow Heritage Walk, Isleworth

 While this might seem a bit gruesome on the face of it, these two locations offer a truly singular experience.
-Certainly, 200 soldiers died at the Battle of Brentford but this entire area is full of history.
+Certainly, 200 soldiers died at the Battle of Brentford, but this entire area is full of history.
 Vincent Van Gogh actually taught in Isleworth.
-While on the Hounslow Heritage Walk, those are just two stories which help to bring out of the history of Chiswick’s Palladian Villa, Syon House, Osterly House, and Boston Manor.
+While on the Hounslow Heritage Walk, those are just two stories that help to bring out the history of Chiswick’s Palladian Villa, Syon House, Osterly House, and Boston Manor.

 Peckham’s Rooftop Film Club

 Looking for something completely different?
 Then look no further.
-How about coming to the Rooftop Film Club in Peckham and watch a movie while enjoying some Italian food from Forza Win.
+How about coming to the Rooftop Film Club in Peckham and watching a movie while enjoying some Italian food from Forza Win?
 Just sit back in the provided director’s chairs and snuggle under blankets, listening to the movie through headphones.
-The bar will be open at promptly 5pm.
-The films begin at sunset and tickets are now on sale.
+The bar will be open promptly at 5 pm.
+The films begin at sunset, and tickets are now on sale.
 Book early because there are limited seats available.

 Details: rooftopfilmclub.com